-Docents are trained in three ways: weekly training sessions, classroom visits, and meeting experienced docents.
+Docents are trained in three ways: weekly training sessions, classroom visits, and meeting and working with experienced docents.
 Prospective trainees do not need or require any formal art background or skills, just an interest in teaching art to elementary school children.

-Please note: Training is conducted every Wednesday morning except school holidays.
-Classroom visits are required in addition to Wednesday morning sessions.
+Please note: Training is conducted every Thursday morning except school holidays.
+Classroom visits are required in addition to these morning sessions.
 Because of the time commitment involved in becoming an Art Docent, childcare and work conflicts must be resolved before enrolling in the program.

 Check the FAQ page for more information.